svn2github/jAER-mirror/trunk/README.txt

-utilities - useful command scripts to launch utilities biasgenSettings - on-chip bias settings files for various chips filterSettings - various settings for filtering events jSmoothExeLauncher - files used for building Windows .exe launchers
+utilities - useful command scripts to launch utilities biasgenSettings - on-chip bias settings files for various chips filterSettings - various settings for filtering events jSmoothExeLauncher - files used for building Windows .exe launchers using jsmoothgen.
+No longer using.
+Instead see WinRun4J - new launcher started using Oct 2011

 tobi@ini.phys.ethz.ch
-March 2009
+Oct 2011